 Our favourite rooms

 All the rooms have light, muted colours, super-soft beds and ensuite bathrooms.
 The Feature rooms are each individually styled to show off the Georgian, Tudor and even mediaeval elements of the building; some have bare beams or exposed, centuries-old brickwork.
-Go for a Superior room if you're travelling with little ones; 119 is a particularly good choice, and the hotel has three sets of interconnecting rooms.
-Room 219 is one of the hotel's most individual: it's brightly decorated in tartan, and has a conservatory-style roof.
-But our favourites are the Indulgent rooms: 101 is huge, with a pencil four-poster and a freestanding bath tub in the ensuite; 103 has a copper bath tub on a wooden floor next to the bed.
+Go for a Superior room if you're travelling with little ones.
+But our favourites are the Indulgent rooms.

 Bring your casual clobber for muddy walks in the country (don't forget your waterproofs to stand up to the British weather).
 A dash of tweed wouldn't be out of place.